-While it is possible to find an apartment without the landlord running a credit check, it certainly isn’t common.
-Many landlords and property management companies make it a policy to run credit checks on all new applicants.
-It’s an easy way for them to see how well you handle your financial obligations.
+While finding an apartment without the landlord running a credit check is possible, it certainly isn’t common.
+Most landlords and property management companies make it a policy to run credit checks on all new applicants.
+It’s an easy way for them to see your payment history and understand how you take care of your financial obligations.

-If you have bad credit or even no credit at all, it’s going to take some research to find a landlord or property manager that’s willing to work with you.
-But don’t be discouraged, no credit check apartments do exist and CreditNinja is here to help you figure out how to get one.
+If you have bad credit or even no credit at all, it will take some research to find a landlord or property manager willing to work with you.
+There also may be realtors that work with bad credit that can help with renting.
+But don’t be discouraged; no credit check apartments exist, and CreditNinja is here to help you figure out how to get one.

-Much like with any other apartment search, several websites allow you to search for apartments in any given city.
+Like any other apartment search, several websites allow you to search for apartments in any given city.
 These sites will usually give you the contact information for the property owner.
-This will allow you to reach out to ask questions about the application requirements.
+This will enable you to ask questions about the application requirements.
 Whichever site or service you choose, here are a few things to consider during your search:

-- Look for independently-owned apartments.
-You’ll be more likely to convince an independent property owner that you can make your payments, rather than a company with strict credit score policies.
+You’ll be more likely to convince and explain your financial situation to an independent property owner/private landlord that you can make payments rather than a property management company’s strict credit score policies.

-- Prepare to show proof of income.
-It’s a good idea to go into the search already having bank statements for the past 90 days.
-This will be a good way to prove that you have the income required to make your payments.
+It’s a good idea to go into the search, already having bank statements for the past 90 days.
+This will be an excellent way to prove that you have the income required to make your rental payments.

-- Find a landlord that will allow you to use a cosigner.
-Using a cosigner means that if you don’t make your payments, your co-signer becomes responsible.
+Using a cosigner means that if you don’t make your payments, your cosigner becomes responsible.
 A cosigner should be a close family member or friend with good credit.
 This may put the owner at ease since they’re more likely to be paid, even if you drop the ball.